-In 1895, during the procession on the occasion of the Corpus Christi, the Holy Mother “appeared” on the ruins of the church, which became an impulse to recover and rebuild the church by the Catholic community of the city.
-It has been restored by the Salesians.
-During the reconstruction, the chancel was changed into a nave because of the new entrance.
-From the west in the 1980s, a new nave of the same height was added, partly reminiscent of the old part of the church.
-It differs in a brighter brick color from the older, historic part of the church.
+In 1895, during the procession on the occasion of Corpus Christi, the Virgin Mary appeared on the ruins of the church, which became an impulse for the recovery and reconstruction of the temple by the Catholic community of the town.
+The former monastery church was restored by the Salesians.
+During the reconstruction, the presbytery was turned into a nave due to the new entrance.
+From the west, in the 1980s, a new nave of the same height was added, partly in style referring to the former part of the church.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.